Impurity immersed in a two-component few-fermion mixture in a one-dimensional harmonic trap: Impact of the impurity

 \section{Impact of the impurity}

-In principle, the impact of interactions with an additional impurity on the system can be analyzed from two complementary perspectives, depending if one is interested in the external or internal behavior of the mixture.
+In principle, the impact of interactions with an additional impurity on the system can be analyzed from two complementary perspectives, depending on whether one is interested in the external or internal behavior of the mixture.
 First, let us discuss the external features when interactions with the impurity are present.
 The simplest quantities that feel an influence of additional interaction are single-particle density distributions $n_\sigma(x)$ of mixture components and $m(x)$ of the impurity.
 They are straightforwardly defined as

 where $\hat{\mathbb{P}}_x=|x\rangle\langle x|$ projects to an eigenstate $|x\rangle$ of position operator.
 Of course, due to the exchange symmetry $A\leftrightarrow B$ explained before, both density distributions $n_A(x)$ and $n_B(x)$ are exactly the same.
-In Fig.~\ref{Fig1}(a), we present these distributions (thick blue and thin red lines) for the system of five particles ($N=2$) for different interaction strengths $g$, keeping fixed internal interaction $g_0=1$.
+In Fig.~\ref{Fig2}(a), we present these distributions (thick blue and thin red lines) for the system of five particles ($N=2$) for different interaction strengths $g$, keeping fixed internal interaction $g_0=1$.
 For better comparison, we additionally display with the shadowed area the non-interacting ($g_0=g=0$) distribution $n_\sigma(x)$.
 It is clear that along with increasing $g$, the distribution of the impurity $m(x)$ significantly changes its character and for sufficiently large repulsions it is split and pushed out from the center where the mixture is concentrated.
 In contrast, distributions of mixture components $n_\sigma(x)$ are only slightly affected.
-This behavior of density distributions can be investigated further by considering the two-particle density distribution
+Since the impact of interactions on the impurity is significant, it is also worth analyzing the off-diagonal order of the separated particle.
+This is encoded directly in the single-particle reduced density matrix, which in our notation can be written as

+Obviously, a diagonal part of this quantity is equal to a single-particle density, $m(x)=\rho(x,x)$.
+As clearly seen in Fig.~\ref{Fig2}(b), the reduced density matrix undergoes a substantial change when the system is driven between the two regimes.
+In particular, distinct isolated enhancements appear at the end of the diagonal and anti-diagonal.
+They are a direct consequence of splitting and pulling apart the probability distribution of a single particle.